analyticascent/confounder/criteria/minwage.md

 ### -Minimum Wage Confounding Variables & Tradeoffs [a list in progress]
 ---

-**Question:** *Are there downsides to increasing the legally required minimum wage that outweigh apparent benefits?*
+**Question:** *Are there downsides to raising the legal minimum wage that outweigh apparent benefits?*

 **Omissions:** Below are a mix of tradeoffs and omitted variables, in observing the effects of any mandated wage increase that differs from strictly *market-clearing* raises.